 Everything in life teaches us a lesson, especially the bad moments.

 A great way to refocus is to take a step back.
 Breathe to calm down the mind.
-You can’t make clear decisions running of the emotions caused by a rough time.
+You can’t make clear decisions running off of the emotions caused by a rough time.
 Raging emotions signal the mind to rush into attempting to solve the problem.
 In most cases, it makes things worse.
 You don’t have to remain completely still while refocusing.
 Fill your time with activities that will rejuvenate and release the range of heightened emotions.

 What to do while refocusing